Lawxsz/make-u-own-stealer/README.md

 - ⛈️ Steam Stealer
 - 📸 PC Screenshot
 - ❤️ Surfshark/ProtonVPN/NordVPN/CyberGhost/ExpressVPN/TunnelBear/VyprVPN/Windscribe/IPVanish/Hotspot Shield | 10 VPNs Stealer
-- 📦 Specific File Stealer
 - 💉 Exodus Injection (password), Discord Injection
-- 🧮 Change wallpaper Windows
-- 🧪 Delete specific files when injecting
-- ⛑️ Disable Antivirus/Firewall (Beta)
+- NEW RAT FUD (REVERSE SHELL AND MORE)
-- 💸 45$ LIFETIME/SUPPORT/GUIDE | DM on Telegram or Discord !!
+- 💸 Cheap prices dm on telegram @Lawxsz

 # DISCLAIMER 📛
 - This repository is for ethical purposes and to use the scripts to learn and improve in python :)